sophiebatten123/GinAmore/README.md

 # Mailchimp Email Subscription Service

 Users are encouraged to signup for newsletters, discounts and information about the products sold at GinAmore.
-This feature allows shop owners to send marketing emails through the platform, increasing enagement within the site.
+The email subscription service is ran through [mailchimp](https://mailchimp.com/en-gb/), allowing shop owners to send marketing emails through the platform, increasing enagement within the site.
 Below is a screenshot of one of the subscription emails that was sent by GinAmore's shop owner:

 ![GinAmore Marketting Email](static/images/email_ginamore.PNG)